 Despite being better informed these days, the dank, mossy, rat-infested chambers of the Cistern still remind me more of an abandoned sewer system than anything else.
-And like St. Francis’ Folly, the Cistern is an entirely fictional location but could very well have been inspired by or modelled after a real-life structure.
+And like St. Francis’ Folly, this is an entirely fictional location but could very well have been inspired by or modelled after a real-life structure.

-The Basilica Cistern was opened to the public in 1987 following a major clean-up and restoration works and it’s now one of Istanbul’s most popular tourist attractions, offering visitors respite from the oppressive summer heat and the chance to enjoy a refreshing cup of Turkish tea (or çay) in its underground café.
+The Basilica Cistern was opened to the public in 1987 following a major clean-up and restoration works and it’s now one of Istanbul’s most popular tourist attractions, offering visitors respite from the oppressive summer heat and the chance to enjoy a refreshing cup of Turkish tea (çay) in its underground café.

 Other, less famous cisterns can be found around the Mediterranean.
 Aside from the aforementioned Basilica Cistern, Turkey is home to numerous ancient reservoirs, including the Theodosius Cistern and Cistern of Philoxenos in Istanbul (which were built in the early-mid 5th century) and Tekir Ambarı, a rock-cut cistern in Mersin Province.
 The Egyptian city of Alexandria is home to a vast network of underground cisterns and canals which date back to the Graeco-Roman period and are currently being studied by none other than Jean-Yves Empereur.

-So many cisterns to see….and, luckily for us, there’s not a single rogue crocodile in sight.
+So many cisterns to see and, luckily for us, there’s not a single rogue crocodile in sight.